High quality competition experience begins with great technical officials.

 Step 1: Complete NTO certification

-Step 2: Complete an ITU-1 Validation Event and successful evaluation
+Step 2: Complete an WT-1 Validation Event and successful evaluation

 Already a Triathlon Official?